John Cator: Beckenham

 Cator's first land purchase in Beckenham/Lewisham was at Stump's Hill in 1757, where he built a house between 1760 and 1762 on part of what was Foxgrove Manor lands.
 His father-in-law visited in September 1762, commenting:

 "... went, for the first time, to visit my son-in-law John Cater [sic] (who married my daughter), at his new-built house, now finished, at Stump's Hill, half-way (on the south side of the road) between Southend and Beckenham, in Kent, began in the spring 1760, on a pretty wooded estate that he had purchased.
 The plantations about it, all of his own doing, I found in a thriving condition, and when grown up will adorn so stately a house, in so delectable a situation, and make it a Paradise."

 In 1773, he became Lord of the Manor of Beckenham, having purchased the land from Lord Bolingbroke.
 Bolingbroke had previously exchanged the old manor house for Woolseys Farm with the Burrells.
-Cator was established at Stumps Hill and whether the house of 1760 was altered is unknown but it was eventually altered to a more Palladian-style mansion with the epithet 'Beckenham Place', Beckenham Place (attribution unknown, but may be architect Sir Robert Taylor), much admired by Dr Samuel Johnson.
+Cator was established at Stumps Hill and whether the house of 1760 was altered is unknown but it was eventually altered to a more Palladian-style mansion with the epithet 'Beckenham Place' (attribution unknown, but may be architect Sir Robert Taylor), much admired by Dr Samuel Johnson.
 The purchase from Bolingbroke was fraught with problems as Bolingbroke had previously leased the manor lands to a Mrs. Hare and court cases went on until 1780.
-After Cator acquired full control of the Beckenham Manor lands he exchanged property with the Burrells of Kelsey and Langley so that he had a contiguous estate north of Beckenham village and the Burrells under Peter Burrell/Lord Gwydyr had most of the land south of the village after 1793.
+After Cator acquired full control of the Beckenham Manor lands he exchanged property with the Burrells of Kelsey and Langley so that he had a contiguous estate north of Beckenham village; the Burrells under Peter Burrell/Lord Gwydyr had most of the land south of the village after 1793.
 Cator's land dealings, money lending and business affairs will perhaps never be fully understood.
 He was a shareholder in the East India Company and some of his brothers worked for the Company.

 Cator Park and Cator Road are named after John Cator.

 Blackheath

 Around 1783, slightly closer to central London at Blackheath, Cator bought the Wricklemarsh mansion (formerly owned by Sir Gregory Page) and its 250-acre (1 km^{2}) estate for a bargain £22,250.
 The Palladian mansion (designed by architect John James) was gradually demolished from 1787 onwards and Cator began to break up the estate into small packages of land to be individually developed.
-Among the earliest commissions was one for architect Michael Searles to design a 14-house crescent, "The Paragon", on the south side of the Heath.
+Among the earliest commissions was one for architect Michael Searles to design a 14-house crescent, 'The Paragon', on the south side of the Heath.
 Some of its colonnades are said to incorporate pillars used in Page's mansion.